wavebreaker-lucas/esg_gp_be/README-DATA.md

 - `DELETE /api/metric-submissions/{id}/`: Delete a metric input header and its linked specific data.
 Triggers aggregation.
 - `GET /api/metric-submissions/by_assignment/?assignment_id={id}`: Get all submission *headers* for an assignment.
 Supports filtering.
 Response includes `submission_data`.
 - `POST /api/metric-submissions/batch_submit/`: Submit multiple metric inputs at once.
 Payload requires `assignment_id` and a `submissions` list, where each item contains `metric` and a specific data field (e.g., `basic_data`).
 Triggers aggregation.
+  - **Inheritance Support**: This endpoint now properly supports inherited assignments:
+     - For the assignment, users only need access to the assignment (direct or inherited)
+     - For each submission, the user must have direct access to the submitted layer
+     - If no layer_id is provided, defaults to the user's first direct layer
+     - Each submission will use `submission_layer_id` from the serializer context (see TemplateAssignmentSerializer)
 - `POST /api/metric-submissions/submit_template/`: Mark a template assignment as submitted.
 Checks for the existence of required **annual** (`level='A'`) `ReportedMetricValue` records.
 - `POST /api/metric-submissions/{id}/verify/`: Verify a *specific raw input header* (`ESGMetricSubmission`).
 (Baker Tilly admin only).
 - `GET /api/submissions/available-layers/`: Get layers accessible to the user.